-Check the hydraulic sump tank fluid level.
-Correct fluid level is important for proper system operation.
-Low fluid level can cause pump damage.
+Check the hydraulic tank oil level.
+Correct oil level is important for proper system operation.
+Low oil level can cause pump damage.

-Hydraulic fluid expands as its temperature rises.
-Therefore, it is preferable to check the fluid level at operating temperature (after approximately 30 minutes of truck operation).
-To check the fluid level, first park the truck on a level surface and apply the parking brake.
+Hydraulic oil expands as its temperature rises.
+Therefore, it is preferable to check the oil level at operating temperature (after approximately 30 minutes of truck operation).
+To check the oil level, first park the truck on a level surface.

 Put the mast upright in a vertical position and lower the fork carriage fully down.
-Pull the dipstick out(under the sump breather), wipe it with a clean wiper, and reinsert it.
-Remove dipstick and check oil level.
-Keep the oil level above the LOW mark on the dipstick by adding recommended hydraulic fluid only, as required.
+Check the hydraulic oil level.
+Keep the oil level above the LOW mark by adding recommended hydraulic oil only, as required.
 Do not overfill.